Learn More

 Borrow from the Academic Integrity Library

-Housed within the AI Office is an extensive library of literature on academic integrity, ethics, character education, and higher education.
+Housed within the Academic Integrity Office is an extensive library of literature on academic integrity, ethics, character education, and higher education.
 Anyone is able to borrow books from our library.
-Comfortable, living room, style furniture, as well as table and chairs are available for reading in-house as well!
+Comfortable, living room styled furniture, as well as table and chairs are available for reading in-house as well!

 Schedule a Presentation or Workshop